 10kms from downtown, on mountain-side of major road up to the peak, Dong Dinh named by the native plant, Caryota mitis lour, Burmese fishtail palm.
 This is the first private museum in Danang, found by Mr. Doan Huy Giao.
 Artifacts are dated back to 100-2,500 years ago.
 Belonging to ancient cultures like Dai Viet, Sa Huynh, and Cham Pa, they were collected from central and highlands hill tribes.

-Trekking to Son Tra Giant Banyan Tree
+Son Tra Giant Banyan Tree

 An amazing and unique giant banyan tree with dozens of roots spanning down to ground, Hon Nghe point, North–east of the peninsula.
 No ones know exactly how old the tree is.
 For locals, the tree may reach up to 1,000 years old.
 20m height, 9 root-clusters.

 17 kms from the city center, winding & hilly roads, the tree is a favorite place for tree lovers and alike ones, esp during the hot summer days.
 On clear days, there is a good view forwarding Danang, Son Tra main path and Cham Island.